 I can sometimes find pretty good quality sausages at local butcher shops or at the farmer market.
 These are made with grass-fed meat, and usually contain natural ingredients, even though it’s hard to find some without any gluten or added sugars.
 Even though the local sausages are a healthier alternative, they tend to break the bank, which make them a no-go option as well these days!

-Making your own sausage is the best choice because you can chose high quality, natural ingredients, and you can highly customize your sausages according to your personal preference.
+Making your own sausage is the best choice because you can choose high quality, natural ingredients, and you can highly customize your sausages according to your personal preference.
 Plus, making your own sausage will end up making you save money, especially if you use cheaper cuts of meat (hello, organ meats!!).

 Making your own sausages is also a great way to reduce your waste because you can utilize meat parts that you might otherwise discard.
 For example, you can use collagen-rich cuts of meat (read all about the health benefits of collagen here), and you can utilize the excess fat that you trim off some pork cuts.
+Also a great way to eat nose to tail (read all about it here).

 How to select and source your sausage ingredients